PiladeJr/LinkHub/README.md

 └── README.md                        # Project documentation
 ```

+following the first commit of the project you can clearly see that i also pushed the .env file...
+**WOOPS**.
+Well... it only countains mock api keys, so i'm gonna leave it as a guideline for possible api keys implementations and server/database setup.

 ## 🧩 Adding Routes

 To add new routes to the application, update the `Routes.jsx` file: